Glossary

 Uses of return on ad spend

-In the context of mobile marketing, ROI is among the most critical metrics for app advertisers.
-ROI is a global metric that measures an organization’s overall profits after all expenses, whereas ROAS allows marketers to measure exactly how much advertising is contributing to the bottom line.
+Therefore, in the context of mobile marketing, ROI is among the most critical metrics for app advertisers.
+Note: ROI is a global metric that measures an organization’s overall profits after all expenses, whereas ROAS allows marketers to measure exactly how much advertising is contributing to the bottom line.

-Tracking ROAS across campaigns and ad platforms also allows marketers to measure, evaluate, and compare the effectiveness of their advertising efforts.
+Tracking your ROAS across campaigns and ad platforms also allows marketers to measure, evaluate, and compare the effectiveness of their advertising efforts and partners.
 As mentioned, ROAS can be broken down into the return on a particular ad platform, campaign, or ad, allowing marketers to evaluate where they’re achieving the highest level of profitability.

 A ROAS at that level not only provides ROI on your actual hard advertising costs, but also the associated costs we mentioned earlier: salaries, vendor costs, and everything else it takes to run a business.